spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 * pass

   The last canary run of the analysis must score higher than this threshold for the whole analysis to be considered successful.
+Otherwise it fails.

 These thresholds are very important for the analysis to give an accurate result.
 You need to experiment with them, in the context of your own application, its